 - The failure was due to fatigue

-- Even if the load was centered, the stresses in the bracket assembly still have failed in fatigue
+- Even if the load was centered, the stresses in the bracket assembly still would have failed in fatigue

 - The original design of the lift hook had a very limited safe life of 5,000 cycles